Marketing Intermediate Updated 2026-03-22

 Is programmatic the same as Google Ads?

 Google Ads includes programmatic capabilities (especially through the Display Network and DV360), but programmatic is broader.
-It encompasses any automated ad buying across multiple exchanges, platforms, and publishers — not just Google’s properties.
+It encompasses any automated ad buying across multiple exchanges, platforms, and publishers.
+Not just Google’s properties.

 How much does programmatic advertising cost?